 A mummy makeover can include quite a few surgical procedures, all performed with the purpose of getting your body back to its pre-pregnancy and pre-breastfeeding condition or better!
 The surgical procedures involved in a mummy makeover can include Breast Surgery, Tummy Surgery, Liposuction and Vaginal Rejuvenation.
 Dr Scott Turner is a Specialist Plastic Surgeon and Mummy Makeover expert in Sydney and Newcastle NSW.
-Here are his best tips for recovery after mummy makeover.
+Here are his best tips for recovery after a mummy makeover.

 How to prepare for better recovery after a Mummy Makeover

 If you want to have an easier recovery period, you should prepare for it beforehand.
 Some of the ways you can do that include: